PrincetonCS-UCA/codepost-powertools/docs/source/usage.rst

    ``output/<COURSE>/<ASSIGNMENT>``, where ``<ASSIGNMENT>`` is the assignment name.

-Files will be appropriate named according to the command that generated it.
+Files will be appropriately named according to the command that generated it.
 For some commands, a file may be generated for each student, in which case an appropriately named folder will be created, either under ``output/<COURSE>/`` or ``output/<COURSE>/<ASSIGNMENT>/``, with each file named for each student.